etherisc-legacy/GIF/README.md

 Go to your repository settings in Bitbucket and navigate to Pipelines > Environment variables.
 Create a new variable named GCLOUD_API_KEYFILE and paste the encoded service account credentials in it.

-Add another variable called GCLOUD_PROJECT and set the value to the key of your Google Cloud project that you created in the first step `your-project-name`.
+Add another variable called GCLOUD_PROJECT_ID and set the value to the key of your Google Cloud project that you created in the first step `your-project-name`.

 Add GCLOUD_CLUSTER, GCLOUD_ZONE variables to specify your GKE cluster.